Adiabatic Limit, Theta Function, and Geometric Quantization: Introduction

-The purpose of this paper is to show the Spin${}^c$ quantization converges to the real quantization by the adiabatic(-type) limit for a Lagrangian torus fibration on a compact complete base and a compatible almost complex structures on its total space which is invariant along the fiber.
-In this paper, a Lagrangian torus fibration is assumed to be non-singular unless otherwise stated.
 First let us explain the motivation which comes from geometric quantization.
 For geometric quantization, see \cite{Hall, Ki2,Sn,Woodhouse}.
 In physics, quantization is the procedure for building quantum mechanics starting from classical mechanics.
-In the mathematical context, it is often thought of as a representation of the Poisson algebra consisting of certain functions on a symplectic manifold to some Hilbert space, so called the quantum Hilbert space, and the geometric quantization gives us the method to construct a quantum Hilbert space and a representation from a given symplectic manifold $(M,\omega)$ and a prequantum line bundle $(L,\nabla^L)\to (M,\omega)$ in the geometric way.
-In the theory of geometric quantization by Kostant and Souriau~\cite{Kos1, Sou1,Sou2}, we need an additional structure which is called a polarization to obtain the quantum Hilbert space.
-By definition, a polarization is an integrable Lagrangian distribution $P$ of the complexified tangent bundle $TM\otimes \C$ of $(M,\omega)$.
-For a polarization $P$, the quantum Hilbert space is naively given as the closure of the space of smooth, square-integrable sections of $(L,\nabla^L)$ which are covariant constant along $P$.
+In the mathematical context, it is often thought of as a representation of the Poisson algebra consisting of certain functions on a~symplectic manifold to some Hilbert space, so called the quantum Hilbert space.
+When a~symplectic manifold~$(M,\omega)$ and a prequantum line bundle $\bigl(L,\nabla^L\bigr)\to (M,\omega)$ are given, geometric quantization provides us with a method to construct the quantum Hilbert space and the representation from these data geometrically.
+In the theory of geometric quantization by Kostant and Souriau~\cite{Kos1,Sou2, Sou1}, we need an additional structure which is called a polarization to obtain the quantum Hilbert space.
+By definition, a polarization is an integrable Lagrangian distribution~$P$ of the complexified tangent bundle $TM\otimes \C$ of $(M,\omega)$.
+When a polarization~$P$ is given, the quantum Hilbert space is naively given as the space of $L^2$-sections of $\bigl(L,\nabla^L\bigr)$ covariant constant along~$P$.\looseness=1

 A common example is the K\"ahler polarization.
-When $(M,\omega)$ is K\"ahler and $(L,\nabla^L)$ is a holomorphic line bundle with canonical connection, we can take $T^{0,1}M$ as a polarization, and the obtained quantum Hilbert space is nothing but the space of holomorphic sections $H^0(M,\CO_L)$.
+When $(M,\omega)$ is K\"ahler (i.e., $(M,\omega)$ has a~compatible complex structure) and $\bigl(L,\nabla^L\bigr)$ is a holomorphic line bundle with canonical connection, we can take $T^{0,1}M$ as a polarization, and the obtained quantum Hilbert space is nothing but the space of holomorphic $L^2$-sections.
 This polarization is called the K\"ahler polarization and the quantization procedure is called the K\"ahler quantization.
-Note that when $M$ is compact and the Kodaira vanishing theorem holds, its dimension is equal to the index of the Dolbeault operator with coefficients in $L$.
+Note that when $M$ is compact and the Kodaira vanishing theorem holds, the quantum Hilbert space is $H^0(M,\CO_L)$.
+In particular, its dimension is equal to the index of the Dolbeault operator with coefficients in $L$.